What service does mPower provide?

 Who should be getting involved?

-mPower will be asking a range of stakeholders to get involved in each of the target communities:
+mPower works with a range of stakeholders to get involved in each of the target communities:

 - GPs and other primary care professionals (health and social care)

 - Third sector and independent organisations with an interest in supporting the health and wellbeing of older people

 - Local people in collaboration with project partners and stakeholder organisations